Soyhuce/etl_snowflake_lineage_purview/README.md

 ### Prerequisites

-- Snowflake view `AUDIT.AUDIT_LINEAGE.PURVIEW_LINEAGE_OBJECT_DEPENDENCIES` must be created in Snowflake account and read access right to the view must be granted to snowflake used user.
+- Snowflake view `PRD_RAW.PURVIEW.BLOB_AND_TABLE_MAPPING_VW` must be created in Snowflake account and read access right to the view must be granted to snowflake used user.
 - Azure Active Directory Entreprise Application must exists in Azure AD (identified by client_id and client_secret) and correct access write to data domain must be granted in Purview console.

 ### Expected environment variables